 A kid of ambiguous gender (Chris could be short of Christina, for all we know), whose form belies his true power.
 Yes, he is also an Orochi, and is chosen as the one who will become Orochi itself.
 He has weird teleporting attacks in normal form, and flame attacks like Kyo with Orochi power.

 The root of all evil, Orochi itself takes manifest at the end of the Orochi saga in KoF 97.
 Somehow managing to be cheaper than Rugal and Goenitz with destructive black projectiles, lightning strikes, a mirror that counters any attack, and the ultimate desperation move which fills the entire screen with ungodly energy!
 Only the combined efforts of Kusanagi and Yagami can vanquish his evil power... for a while, anyway.

 After Kyo mysteriously disappears at the end of the Orochi saga, K' (pronounced K-Dash) takes over as the main hero of the game to kick off the (admittably confusing) NESTS storyline.
-He somehow manages to pull off wearing all leather without looking too gay, and has inherited his fire powers from genetic enhancement involving Kyo's genes.
+He inherited his fire powers from genetic enhancement involving Kyo's genes.

 A real big and powerful man, made even stronger thanks to cybernetic enhancements and the ability to analyze opponent data.
 Max has been buds with K' ever since they've been paired up to carry out tasks by their mysterious boss.
 You just gotta love the sideburns.
 Maxima is technically from the Neo Geo Robo Army - he's player two.